TheOdinProject/curriculum/new_org/ruby/project_oop.md

 # Project: OOP with Ruby
-Estimated Time: 6-8 hours
+*Estimated Time: 6-8 hours*

 *Don't forget to use Git to save your projects!*

 ## Project 1: Tic Tac Toe

-Remember Tic Tac Toe (see [Wikipedia](http://en.wikipedia.org/wiki/Tic-tac-toe) if you haven't)?
+Remember Tic Tac Toe?
+See [Wikipedia](http://en.wikipedia.org/wiki/Tic-tac-toe) if you haven't.
 It involves a couple of players, a simple board, checking for victory in a game loop... all the conditions that make it a fun little problem to solve using our newfound OOP sea legs.
 Let's build it!

 ### Your Task: